 Private rooms tend to be over priced in hostels so you may as well stay in a hotel.
 You can get some dirt cheap hotels in China - the standards aren't great and they are hard to find but if you do, well done.
 There are sometimes hotels for 30Y a night.

-This site is great for hotel bargains all round China which I recommend.
+This site is great for hotel bargains all round China.

 China can be a very cheap country to travel in, which as a traveller is great.
 The biggest chunk from your budget will come from long distance train travel.
 Here are some sample prices: